Open-Microfrontends/open-microfrontends.github.io/docs/index.md

 * Basic metadata like name, title, description
 * The assets (js, css) and how to load them
-* The schema of the *config* that can be provided when started
+* The schema of the *config* object that can be provided when starting the Microfrontend
 * The schema of messages the *Microfrontend* sends and receives (pub/sub)
 * API proxies that are required to access (protected) backends
 * Security hints